 Terminaling services agreement-Southeast terminals.
-We have a terminaling services agreement with Morgan Stanley Capital Group relating to our Southeast terminals.
-The terminaling services agreement will continue in effect unless and until Morgan Stanley Capital Group provides us at least twenty-four months' prior notice of its intent to terminate the agreement.
-We have the right to terminate the terminaling services agreement effective at any time after July 31, 2023 by providing at least 24 months' prior notice to Morgan Stanley Capital Group.
+In connection with the NGL Acquisition, effective July 1, 2014, Morgan Stanley Capital Group assigned to NGL its obligations under our terminaling services agreement relating to our Southeast terminals, excluding the Collins/Purvis tankage.
+The terminaling services agreement provisions pertaining to the Collins/Purvis tankage remained with Morgan Stanley Capital Group, and subsequent to the NGL Acquisition, effective July 1, 2014, the revenue associated with the Collins/Purvis tankage is recorded as revenue from external customers as opposed to revenue from affiliates.
+The Southeast terminaling services agreement, excluding the Collins/Purvis tankage, will continue in effect unless and until NGL provides us at least 24 months' prior notice of its intent to terminate the agreement.
+We have the right to terminate the terminaling services agreement effective at any time after July 31, 2023 by providing at least 24 months' prior notice to NGL.

-Under this agreement, Morgan Stanley Capital Group has agreed to throughput a volume of refined product at our Southeast terminals that will, at the fee schedule contained in the agreement, result in minimum throughput payments to us of approximately \$36.8 million for the year ending December 31, 2014; with stipulated annual increases in throughput payments through July 31, 2015, and for each contract year thereafter the throughput payments will adjust based on increases in the United States Consumer Price Index.
-Morgan Stanley Capital Group's minimum annual throughput payment is reduced proportionately for any decrease in storage capacity due to out-of-service tank capacity.
-In exchange for its minimum throughput commitment, we agreed to provide Morgan Stanley Capital Group approximately 8.9 million barrels of light oil storage capacity at our Southeast terminals.
+Under this agreement, Morgan Stanley Capital Group, and NGL as the successor to the majority of the agreement, is obligated to throughput a volume of refined product at our Southeast terminals that will, at the fee schedule contained in the agreement, result in minimum throughput payments to us of approximately \$36.8 million for the year ending December 31, 2014; with stipulated annual increases in throughput payments through July 31, 2015, and for each contract year thereafter the throughput payments will adjust based on increases in the United States Consumer Price Index.
+The minimum annual throughput payment is reduced proportionately for any decrease in storage capacity due to out-of-service tank capacity.